“Replication is an enzyme governed process, in which new DNA molecule is formed by the process of semi-conservative DNA replication.”

 It is a group of special enzymes that releases the tension created on the rest of the DNA double helix.
 Imagine you unwind the rope by taking two threads of rope, what happened to the rest of the rope?
 Well, it will wind with each other, right?

-A similar mechanism is applied here when DNA helicase unwinds the double helix, tension is increased on the rest of the DNA strand (supercoiling) which is removed by topoisomerase by cutting the double-stranded and single-stranded DNA by two different topoisomerase and further ligates DNA and remove the tension of strands.
+A similar mechanism is applied here when DNA helicase unwinds the double helix, tension is increased on the rest of the DNA strand (supercoiling) which is removed by topoisomerase by cutting the double-stranded and single-stranded DNA by two different topoisomerase and further ligates DNA and removing the tension of strands.

 Primase synthesizes a short RNA primer for starting replication.
+Read more: Meet DNA Primase: The Initiator Of DNA Replication.

 - DNA ligase